 PEN Event, October 19, 2016: Decoding & Encoding

 David Berg (ET, founder and director of the Making Math Real Institute) led a discussion of mathematical concepts and their connection to teaching strategy.
 If the interconnected codes of the mathematical world are not properly taught, students are likely to be confused and struggle unnecessarily.
 This presentation provided suggestions for overcoming these barriers.

 PEN Event, October 14, 2016: Beyond Labels

 Sindy Wilkinson (MEd, LMFT, Director of Enhanced Learning and Growth Center), offered the opportunity for attendees to gain a deeper understanding of learning and attention issues.
 She focused on the HANDLE (Holistic Approach to Neuro-Development and Learning Efficiency) paradigm, a non-drug, non-judgmental alternative model in which one can view behaviors individually and assess underlying causes and stressors.

-SPEAK Event, March 3, 2016: Building a Better Blueprint.
-The Intersection of School, Social Media and Stress
+SPEAK Event, March 3, 2016: Building a Better Blueprint

-with Ana Homayoun, noted teen and millennial expert, author, speaker and educator.
+Ana Homayoun, noted teen and millennial expert, author, speaker and educator, discussed the intersection of school, social media, and stress.